elpassion/sprint-poker/README.md

 2. Install npm dependencies with `npm install`
 3. Create database with `mix ecto.create`
 4. Migrate database with `mix ecto.migrate`
-5. Seeds database woth `mix run priv/repo/seeds.exs`
+5. Seeds database with `mix run priv/repo/seeds.exs`
 2. Start application with `mix phoenix.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.